Cartan subgroups in connected locally compact groups: Levi decompositions and Cartan subgroups

 It has been shown by W\"ustner that any Cartan subgroup $C$ in a connected Lie group has a `Levi' decomposition, i.e.\ there exists a Levi subgroup $S$ such that $C=(C\cap S)(C\cap R)$, where $C\cap S$ is a Cartan subgroup of $S$ which centralises $C\cap R$.
 Here, we extend this result to all connected locally compact groups $G$.
-Note that the Levi subgroup $S=S_0K_0$, an almost direct product of a compact group and a Lie group, and it is locally compact as mentioned above, Cartan subgroups of $S$ product of Cartan subgroups of $S_0$ and $K_0$.
-We need the following fact: For any Levi subgroup $S$, the group $[S,R]$ generated by $\{srs^{-1}r^{-1}\mid s\in S,\, r\in R\}$ is contained in the nilradical $N$ of $G$; this can be deduced by using the same assertion for connected Lie groups and Lie projectivity of $G$.
+Note that any Levi subgroup $S$ of $G$ is locally compact as mentioned above, and we have that $S=S_0K_0$, an almost direct product of a compact group $K_0$ and a Lie group $S_0$, and Cartan subgroups of $S$ are products of Cartan subgroups of $S_0$ and $K_0$.
+We need the following fact: for any Levi subgroup $S$, the group $[S,R]$ generated by $\{srs^{-1}r^{-1}\mid s\in S,\, r\in R\}$ is contained in the nilradical $N$ of $G$; this can be deduced by using the same assertion for connected Lie groups and Lie projectivity of $G$.
 We also need the following:

 \begin{lem} Let $G$ be a connected locally compact group and let $D$ be a totally disconnected compact central subgroup of $G$.
 Let $G=SR$ be a Levi decomposition with a Levi subgroup $S$ and the radical $R$.
-Then any $d\in D$, $d=d_sd_r$, where $d_s\in Z(S)$ and $d_r\in Z_R(S)$, the centraliser of $S$ in $R$.
+Then any $d\in D$ can be decomposed as $d=d_sd_r$, where $d_s\in Z(S)$ and $d_r\in Z_R(S)$, the centraliser of $S$ in $R$.
 In particular, $d_s$ belongs to every Cartan subgroup of $S$. \end{lem}